- Describe the benefits of family style dining.

 - It is not necessary to wear gloves when handling or feeding human milk to an infant.

-- Shake the bottle of breastmilk before feeding the baby because breastmilk separates into two layers when it is stored.
+- Gently swirl the bottle of breastmilk before feeding the baby as breastmilk often separates into two layers when it is stored.
+This separation is normal.

 - For those babies who prefer a warm bottle, hold the bottle under running warm (not hot) water immediately before feeding the baby.
 Warm only as much breastmilk as you think a baby will need for a feeding.
 Feed breastmilk immediately after warming.
 The temperature of the milk should not be greater than 98.6 F.